-Version Number Date of Revision Updates since last version 1.0 2021-12-07 First version 2.0 2022-05-03 Updates: Data to Export section Subsection Input of patient height on the MRI console in case of GE or Philips added Appendix A added General: Minor clarifications in text and typo corrections.
-3.0 2022-08-22 Updates: Body Composition section, to cover improved issue notifications in the report: A note is presented if Liver images were not received and Liver Fat measurement could not be calculated General: New AMRA logo and graphical profile.
-Minor clarifications.
-Images were updated to match the updated report.
-4.0 2022-11-03 Updates: Patient Data Requirements section added Manual upload via Ambra Web Portal section Updated images from the Ambra web portal The Different Elements of the Report section, image examples and text updated to match changes in report output: Minor layout change of bar plots Liver image is shown, without ROIs, in case Liver Fat value is not provided Issue Categories Explained section Improved issue notifications and explanations 5.0 2022-12-20 Updates: Data Transfer section updated to reflect that AMRA can now receive and send back protected health information Patient Data section updated with Name
+Version Number Date of Revision Updates since last version 1.0 2022-02-21 First version 2.0 2022-05-03 Updates: • Data to Export section • Subsection Input of patient height on the MRI console in case GE or Philips added • Appendix A added General: Minor clarifications in text and typo corrections.
+3.0 2022-08-22 Updates: Body Composition section, to cover improved issue notifications in the report: 4.0 2022-11-03 Updates: • Patient Data Requirements section added • Manual upload via Ambra Web Portal section • Updated images from the Ambra web portal • The Different Elements of the Report section, image examples and text updated to match changes in report output: • Minor layout change of bar plots • Liver image is shown, without ROIs, in case Liver Fat value is not provided • Issue Categories Explained section • Improved issue notifications and explanations 5.0 2022-12-20 Updates: • Data Transfer section updated to reflect that AMRA can now receive and send back protected health information • Patient Data section updated with Name

-6.0 2023-04-12 Updates: Patient Data section updated with DOB Machine-readable Format section added 7.0 2023-08-04 Updates: Legal manufacturer information, Intended Purpose and Performance Specification sections updated to harmonize the Service User Guide information between different geographical regions Minor clarifications 8.0 2024-05-16 Updates: Single leg used in case of identified issue in one of the legs and Issue Categories Explained chapters are updated to reflect that measurements affected by a quality issue will now be reported, if they are in compliance with the performance specification Updated text in labeling related to incident reporting 9.0 2025-01-17 Updates: Data transfer supplier name is changed from Ambra to InteleShare.
+6.0 2023-04-12 Updates: • Patient Data section updated with DOB • Machine-readable Format section added 7.0 2023-08-04 Updates: Legal manufacturer information updated to harmonize Service User Guide information between different geographical regions Minor clarifications 8.0 2024-05-16 Updates: Single leg used in case of identified issue in one of the legs and Issue Categories Explained chapters are updated to reflect that measurements affected by a quality issue will now be reported, if they are in compliance with the performance specification Updated text in labeling related to FDA clearance and incident reporting 9.0 2025-01-17 Updates: Data transfer supplier name is changed from Ambra to InteleShare.
 The 510(k) clearance reference number for InteleShare is updated.
 Minor corrections.